 All joint-stock companies may choose between the one-tier model (where a board of directors manages and supervises the corporation) or the two-tier model (where the management board and supervisory board separately exercise the respective management and supervisory functions).

 The board of directors (one-tier model) manages and represents the company and controls the company’s business activities.
-The board of directors is appointed by the shareholders’ meeting.
-The board of directors may appoint one or more executive directors from among its members or from among the company’s other officers.
+The board of directors is appointed by the shareholders meeting.
+The board of directors may appoint one or more executive directors from among its members, or other persons.
 Executive directors are empowered to represent the company and conduct the company’s business activities within the scope of the ordinary course of business.
 The chairman of the board of directors cannot be appointed as an executive director, except in small companies.

 Special rules apply to listed companies.
 The board of directors is required to appoint at least one executive director from among its members.
 The number of executive directors cannot exceed half of the members of the board of directors.

 In all cases, members are appointed for a maximum 6-year term and can be re-appointed after this period.
 There are no restrictions on the residence or nationality of board members.

 The supervisory board (two-tier model) supervises the conduct of the business, inspects the company’s books and accounts etc. It is elected by the shareholders meeting for up to a 6-year term and can be re-elected thereafter.
 There are no restrictions on the residence or nationality of board members.
 A member of the management board cannot simultaneously be a member of the supervisory board.
 The same person cannot be a member of more than three supervisory boards at one time.

 The supervisory board may require the approval of certain management board business decisions and may, where so envisaged by the articles of association, assign the power to represent the company to individual management board members, or to at least two members of the management board together, or to a single member of the management board together with the procurator.